jdbaktay/mps-kit/README.md

 - Parameter input from command line follows this convention:
   `python filename.py model_name local_dim bond_dim hamiltonian_param_1 hamiltonian_param_2 hamiltonian_param_3 chemical_potential`
   which corresponds to the input conventions for the *fermion* hamiltonians in hamiltonians.py (not the spin hamiltonians)
-  - To maintain the input convention, fermions models with more than 4 parameters have had nearest-neighbor hopping set to t=1
+  - To maintain the input convention, fermion models with more than 4 parameters have had the nearest-neighbor hopping set to t=1
 - For excitation files, add to the command line at the end `number_of_eigenvalues momentum_value`
 - Because the excitation calculations are the most computationally expensive the parameter input and file output specifies a *single* momentum value to be used in HPC contexts.
 By comparison, the inputs/outputs of the dynamic correlations do *not* follow this convention.